Jack Smith paints portraits.

 Q: You paint on metal (not glass), and other surfaces besides canvas and linen – do tell how and why that came to be

-JS: I had a studio mate years ago who had been head of the department of education at the Whitney, he was also teaching art history at Princeton and had an epiphany one day that he really didn’t have a hands on knowledge of what it was he was teaching.
+JS: I had a studio mate years ago who had been head of the department of education at the Whitney, he was also teaching art history at Princeton and had an epiphany one day that he really didn’t have a hands-on knowledge of what it was he was teaching.
 He left his positions and wandered around Europe for seven years studying old mediums and grounds.
-He shared a good deal of information with me and I took a serious interest in techniques and mediums of the Dutch schools.
+He spent time with real artists, visited galleries with portraits (like the ones in Charles Saatchi‘s), and shared a good deal of information with me and I was inspired to take a serious interest in techniques and mediums of the Dutch schools.
 After that I more or less locked myself in an attic studio in a Michigan farmhouse for several years to learn how to use the materials.
 I use “black oil” mediums favored by Rubens, Hals, Vermeer and others which incorporate a bit of alchemy, beeswax, lead salts and various oils.
 One ground used at that time was copper plate which is a “living” metal and of course they also used linen and wood panel.
 Copper has many alchemical properties and the whole system gives a depth I don’t seem to get with more opaque tube paints.
 I also like the romantic notion of keeping alive the trajectory of a tradition.
 Copper for large paintings has gotten prohibitively expensive and it is also heavy and though I have painted large works on copper I usually go to canvas or linen if working big.

 Q:Your work has appeared in Museum and Gallery shows, you have painted the famous and not so famous – looking back how do you see the trajectory of your career in hindsight?